mgrgic1/-49900-Server-Backend/README.md

 `localhost:5000/userGoals/remove/goalId` - DELETE request to remove a user's goal.
 Must specify a GOAL ID, not a user id.

 # User Expenses Commands:
 `localhost:5000/userExpenses/expenseById/expenseId` - GET request to view a specific user expense.
-Must specify an expenseId (not the user's id)
+Must specify the expenseId (not the user's id)

 `localhost:5000/userExpenses/userId` - GET request to view ALL expenses for a particular user.
 Must specify the user's id